 This viewing angle is bad, but is fairly typical for a TV with a VA panel.
 When sitting to the side of the TV and viewing it on an angle, blacks will look gray and colors will look washed out, though the brightness will stay fairly constant.

-Once again here this test is done with local dimming off to show you the real black uniformity of the panel use in the TV and our test is more demanding than standard TV content.
 With local dimming turn on and with regular content, the faint clouding visible on our picture should not be noticeable.

 The performance of this TV is excellent when displaying our gradient test image.
 Small imperfections can be noticed in the dark green and blue, but these are almost negligible.
 The TV can display gradients without any banding normally seen on an 8-bit panel and should provide excellent color reproduction, especially in sky scenes for HDR movies.